 The Academic Career Advancement Programme (ACAP) gives mid-phase doctoral candidates a head start in their academic future.

-The ACAP (formally DALI) presents a series of regular seminars over two semesters, with a focus on careers in academia, teaching, and research.
+The ACAP (formally DALI) involves a series of regular seminars over two semesters, focusing on careers in academia, teaching, and research.

-Candidates are subject to a competitive selection process where priority is given to mid-phase doctoral students who have completed their provisional goals, though, due to the high proportion of applications, meeting this criteria does not guarantee you a place.
+Candidates are subject to a competitive selection process where priority is given to mid-phase doctoral students who have completed their provisional goals.
+Due to the high proportion of applications, meeting these criteria does not guarantee you a place.

 Tuition is funded by the Academic Career Advancement Award.
-Please note that your supervisor will need to endorse your application and will be notified when you apply for the programme through the Scholarships Office.
+Please note: your supervisor will need to endorse your application, and will be notified when you apply for the programme.

 The structure of the programme

-Orientation day is an opportunity for participants to get know each other; held during Orientation Week, it provides an introduction to academic careers and prepares participants for their role in the regular seminars.
+Orientation morning is an opportunity for participants to get to know each other.
+Held during Orientation Week, it provides an introduction to the programme and prepares participants for their role in the regular seminars.